 Additionally, registering your trademark allows you to provide notice to the world that you are using the mark.
 It also affords you certain legal rights in the event of trademark infringement.

 If you are only going to use your mark in Colorado, you only need to register it here.
 In fact, federal registration will not be permitted if your mark does not affect trade “across state, territorial, or international borders.”

 Trademarks Expiration & Renewal

 Trademarks are effective for a period of five years starting from the date you file with the Secretary of State.

 After your five-year period is up, you can renew the trademark registration for another five-year term.
 To do this, you must submit a renewal application 180 days before the current registration expires.

 All trademarks must be renewed on or before the five-year anniversary date.
 Expired trademarks cannot be renewed.
 If you let your trademark lapse, you will have to refile it as a new trademark.

 Registering a trademark seems simple enough.
 However, the process is actually quite detailed and requires many legal decisions along the way.

 A skilled and experienced attorney will significantly increase your chances of securing a trademark registration than if you file a trademark on your own.
-Call 303-688-0944 for a free consultation today.
+Call 303-688-0944 for a free case assessment today.